-A complex recruiting process
+A complex recruitment process

-By then I had received a variety of CVs, so I defined a number of recruiting criteria: relevant language combination, background and experience, geographical proximity, AIIC membership, or else having passed a test at one of the European institutions or the United Nations, and of course, team spirit and collegiality.
+By then I had received a variety of CVs, so I defined a number of recruitment criteria: relevant language combination, background and experience, geographical proximity, AIIC membership, or else having passed a test at one of the European Institutions or the United Nations, and of course, team spirit and collegiality.
 I could then, in the fall of 2003, start giving options to those who met those selection criteria.

-I quickly realized that such a complex operation would require the use of a relational database application and I decided to purchase a software package called Ipso Facto, well known to consultant interpreters.
+I quickly realised that such a complex operation would require the use of a relational database application and I decided to purchase a software package called Ipso Facto, well known to consultant interpreters.
 Thanks to this expert system, I was quickly able to create meetings, assign interpreters and closely follow up on their status (i.e. under option, confirmed, cancelled, and so forth), avoiding mistakes such as double assignments.
 Gradually, interpreters were given options and then firm contracts.

 Ensuring ISO standards for interpreting booths

 Simultaneous interpretation requires quality equipment and booths.
-Back in 1999, I included the ISO 4043 and 2603 standards for interpreting booths in my reports, and thanks to a welcome intervention from the AIIC Technical and Health Committee in Spain, five permanent booths – instead of the seven initially planned – were finally built in the magnificent 3,200 seat auditorium of the Convention Centre.
+Back in 1999, I included the ISO 4043 and 2603 standards for interpreting booths in my reports, and thanks to a welcome intervention from the AIIC Technical and Health Committee in Spain, five permanent booths – instead of the seven initially planned – were finally built in the magnificent 3,200-seat auditorium of the Convention Centre.
 In addition, all the other meeting rooms were equipped with portable booths fully compliant with standards.

 Documentation is essential for preparation and quality interpretation.
 A very practical solution was to open fifty virtual hard disks on the Internet, one per Dialogue, which each interpreter could access from any computer provided they had a password, and get the conference papers, the programme and the interpreters’ team sheet.
-The Team leaders also played a crucial role in obtaining and photocopying the oral presentations available only at the last minute, showing marvellous teamwork and seamless collegiality.
+The team leaders also played a crucial role in obtaining and photocopying the oral presentations available only at the last minute, showing marvellous teamwork and seamless collegiality.